Framed bordism and Lagrangian embeddings of exotic spheres: Construction of the bounding manifold

 We introduce a triple of (compact finite-dimensional) CW-complexes $ \cX(L)$, $\partial \cX(L) $, and $\cY(L) $ which fit in a diagram

-Note that we're working with the conventions of the Remark following Lemma \ref{lem:existence_manifold_corner}, so that the inclusion of $ \Phat(L;0) $ into $\cF_{\cP}(L;0)$ factors through the inclusion of $\cP(L;0)$ into the space of maps defining it.
-Similarly, we fix an embedding $\Chat(L) \to \cC(L)$ which is the identity away from a collar of $\codtC{2}{L}$.
+Note that we're working with the conventions of the paragraph following Lemma \ref{lem:existence_manifold_corner}, so that the inclusion of $ \Phat(L;0) $ into $\cF_{\cP}(L;0)$ factors through the inclusion of $\cP(L;0)$ into the space of maps defining it.
+Similarly, by Lemma \ref{lem:compactification_capping_moduli_spaces_corners}, we may fix an embedding $\Chat(L) \to \cC(L)$ which is the identity away from a collar of $\codtC{2}{L}$; this uses the fact that a manifold with corners can be embedded in the complement of some of its corner strata such that the embedding is the identity away from the removed strata (this mildly generalises the well-known fact that a manifold with boundary can be embedded in its interior).